The ten largest professional football stadiums in the United States. All of these stadiums are home to NFL franchises and most sell out every game.

 New Meadowlands Stadium - 82,500

-The New Meadowlands Stadium in East Rutherford, New Jersey replaced the old Giants Stadium at the same location in 2010.
+The New Meadowlands Stadium in East Rutherford, New Jersey, now called Met Life Stadium, replaced the old Giants Stadium at the same location in 2010.
 The New Meadowlands Stadium is the new home of the New York Giants and New York Jets NFL football teams and will host the 48th edition of the Super Bowl in 2014.
 Located just a few miles from Manhattan and New York City the New Meadowlands Stadium is a boon to the hotels and restaurants in the area when it hosts sporting events and rock concerts.

 Cowboys Stadium in Arlington, Texas - 80,000